- What is a Metric?

 So much so, that an email campaign can direct them to your website.
-Or, they’re adding items to your store’s online cart but not checking out.
+Or, they’re adding items to your store’s online cart but not completing the checkout process.

-It’s worth noting that the Cart Abandonment metric is a tricky thing.
-On one hand, Cart Abandonments growing can mean more interest in your website.
+It’s worth noting that the Cart Abandonment rate is a tricky thing.
+On one hand, a shopping Cart Abandonment rate increasing can mean more interest in your website.
 On the other hand, it can mean people are losing interest in purchasing your product.